awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 ## Amazon Resource Names for AWS Batch<a name="batch_ARN_Format"></a>

-Each IAM policy statement applies to the resources that you specify using their ARNs\.
+Each IAM policy statement applies to the resources that you specify using their Amazon Resource Names \(ARNs\)\.

-An ARN has the following general syntax:
+An Amazon Resource Name \(ARN\) has the following general syntax:

 ```
 arn:aws:[service]:[region]:[account]:resourceType/resourcePath